A reinforcement learning approach to rare trajectory sampling: A universe of algorithms: reviewing variations found in reinforcement learning

 \subsection{Mixing estimates: expected errors, $n$-step temporal differences and weighted averages}

-In the remainder of this section, we mention a few possible modifications and extensions to the techniques described so far.
 Here we focus on two ways of modifying the actor-critic approach, capable of reducing variance without introducing significant bias: making use of the dynamics to calculate exact expectations of temporal difference errors and gradients associated to transitions for a particular state; and using the Bellman equation to look multiple steps ahead, producing a range of equally valid estimates which can then be averaged.

 Firstly, rather than manipulating the value loss into the form shown in equation \eref{td_value_gradient}, we could instead use the current dynamics to calculate the expected target for each state visited along a trajectory, as suggested by equation \eref{bellman_value_loss}, resulting in